pgorla-zz/lil-kv/README.md

-lil-kv
+Lil' kv
 ======

-Simple key-value store, distilled.
+Simple key-value store based on the BigTable concept, distilled into less than 500 lines of Python.